-2. Situation 13 June:
+2. Situation 14 June:

-- Military operations commenced early morning on 13 June, 2025 to include missile strikes and drone activity.
+- Iran and Israel traded missiles and airstrikes on Saturday 14 June 2025. - Military operations commenced early morning on 13 June, 2025 to include missile strikes and drone activity.
 Marine operators have reported significant electronic interference in the region. - Diplomatic efforts between the United States and Iran concerning nuclear negotiations have reportedly stalled. - Rhetoric from regional actors has intensified; increasing the probability of a military operations involving direct engagement.
 International diplomats are calling for calm and diplomacy. - There is a possibility military operations could spill over beyond bilateral hostilities into the wider region.